ismailo1/project3/README.md

 3. Immerse yourself in a Bar Chart dynamically updating upon selecting a job title, unveiling the top 10 highest-paying countries in ascending order,
 4. Immerse yourself in a Line Graph dynamically updating upon selecting a job title, unveiling the increase of salary level in percentage,
 5. Explore a meticulously crafted Line Chart featuring salary against job title with individual salary dots,
-6. A line delineating the correlation between experience level and salary.
+6. A line chart delineating the correlation between experience level and salary.

 This initiative serves as your compass for well-informed decisions in hiring, job seeking, bootcamp considerations, and global HR strategies.